Faculty, Senior Fellows, Associate Fellows & Staff

 Su Lin Han is a Senior Fellow at The China Law Center.
 A native of Beijing who has lived in the United States since graduating college, she has extensive experience and expertise in numerous aspects of Chinese and American law.
 After receiving a J.D. from the Boalt Hall School of Law at the University of California at Berkeley, she worked as a corporate attorney at Wilmer, Cutler & Pickering in Washington, DC and the Hong Kong office of Cravath, Swaine & Moore.
 More recently, she has worked as a legal consultant to the World Bank and the Asian Development Bank on a variety of legal reform projects in China.
 She was the Editor and co-founder of the China Law and Governance Review and the co-editor of a book on comparative judicial systems and processes published in cooperation with the Supreme People’s Court of China.

-Robert Williams, Fellow
+Robert Williams, Senior Fellow

 Graham Webster, Fellow